nikitajz/dotfiles/README.md

 ## Configuration Structure

-The dotfiles follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) for configuration files:
+The dotfiles try to follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) for configuration files:

 - Main configuration files are stored in `$XDG_CONFIG_HOME` (defaults to `~/.config`)
 - Shell-specific files are in `$XDG_CONFIG_HOME/zsh`

-- Additional configuration files are symlinked from the dotfiles repository
+There is awesome tool [xdg-ninja](https://github.com/b3nj5m1n/xdg-ninja) to help setup the configuration

 ### Zsh Configuration

-The shell configuration uses [Antidote](https://github.com/mattmc3/antidote) for plugin management, which is a faster and more maintainable alternative to Oh My Zsh.
-The configuration is organized following the XDG Base Directory Specification:
+The shell configuration uses [Antidote](https://github.com/mattmc3/antidote) for plugin management.

-- Main zsh configuration: `$XDG_CONFIG_HOME/zsh/.zshrc`
-- Plugin management (via antidote): `$XDG_CONFIG_HOME/zsh/plugins.txt`
+- `.zshenv`: Sourced by all zsh sessions (login, interactive, scripts).
+Use this for environment variables and universal settings that should always be set, regardless of how zsh is started.
+- `.zprofile`: Sourced for login shells only (like `.profile` in bash).
+Use this for commands that should run only at login (e.g., starting agents, setting up the environment for login shells).
+- `.zshrc` : Main zsh configuration (sourced for interactive shells; put aliases, functions, prompt, etc. here)
+- `zsh_plugins.txt`: Plugins list, managed by antidote
-- Theme and additional configs: `$XDG_CONFIG_HOME/zsh/`
+- `$XDG_CONFIG_HOME/zsh/`: Contains additional configs (aliases, etc)

-Antidote supports Oh My Zsh plugins seamlessly.
+Antidote supports Oh My Zsh plugins seamlessly (specified in `zsh_plugins.txt`).

 ## Manual configuration